 It is worth noting that, in addition to the thousands who fought heroically during the Ottoman invasion of 1716 under the command of Saxon Count Johann Mattias von der Schulenburg, Corfiots and Ionians were joined by many European fighters from countries forming today the united Europe, thus giving a special dimension to the concept of the Bastion of Europe, which was given after the victorious result in Corfu.

-It is this great event in European History that the Corfu Heritage Foundation wanted to highlight with the construction of this monument, which was approved by the Central Archaeological Council of the Ministry of Culture and whose unveiling is scheduled to take place by the President of the Hellenic Republic on 21 May 2021, anniversary of the Union of the Ionian Islands with Greece.
+It is this great event in European History that the Corfu Heritage Foundation wanted to highlight with the construction of a monument, which was approved by the Central Archaeological Council of the Ministry of Culture.

 It should be noted that the Obelisk, 8 metres high, was designed by Mr Periklis Laskaris, a Corfiot architect, and made of marble in the workshops of the Pitardi Cavamonti company in Lecce, Italy.
 It consists of 17 pieces and weighs a total of 15 tons.
 Its heavy weight obliged the Civil Engineer Mr Thanasis Makris to construct a special foundation.
 The place where the Obelisk is placed was indicated by the Director of the Ephorate of Antiquities of Corfu Ms Diamado Rigakou.
 The English engineer-designer Mr Alan Barrett created a wonderful model at a scale of 1:10 courtesy of the Corfu Heritage Foundation.